 Key Takeaways

-• A building pest report is essential for making informed property purchasing decisions.
+- A building and pest report helps you make informed property purchasing decisions.

-• Understanding key sections like structural defects, pest findings and safety concerns is critical.
+- Understanding sections on structural defects, pest findings and safety hazards is essential.

-• Common issues like termite activity or moisture readings are manageable with the right advice.
+- Common issues such as termite activity or moisture readings are often manageable with expert advice.

-• Act promptly after receiving your report, as property conditions can change quickly.
+- Acting promptly after receiving the report is important, as property conditions can change quickly.

 Book a building and pest inspection with Inspect My Home today and review a sample report to see exactly what you can expect.
 Call 1300 337 447 or book an inspection online.